CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

 In this task, we are using Azure AI Speech to transcribe audio into text in real time using the Speech Playground.

-Let's try out *real time speech to text* in Azure AI Foundry's Speech Playground.
+Let's try out *real-time speech-to-text* in Azure AI Foundry's Speech Playground.

 1. In a new browser window, open the [Azure AI services exploration page](https://ai.azure.com/explore/aiservices).